astroumd/lmtoy/docs/pipeline.md

 When an LMT observing script finishes, there is a unique **obsnum**, which records the instrument, observing mode, and possibly other obsnum's needed for calibration.
-The raw data is a set of netCDF files identified by one or more obsnum's.
+The raw data is a set of netCDF files identified by one or more obsnum's, its organization differs on the instrument (currently RSR and WARES based are the two modes).

 The obsnum is the only identifier needed to run the pipeline.
 From the obsnum the instrument can be discovered, and the pipeline has sensible defaults for each instrument.
 Of course PI/PL parameters (PIPL's) can be passed on the bypass these default settings.
+An example:

+      $ SLpipeline.sh obsnum=79448 pix_list=-0,-5 extent=240

+would process Sequoia data, remove beams 0 and 5 from the default list, and produce a square map of 240 arcsec.
+The last two keyword are optional.
+Use --help to get more help:

+      $ SLpipeline.sh --help
+      $ seq_pipeline.sh --help
+      $ rsr_pipeline.sh --help

+to get generic help, and instrument specific help.

 ## Where is the work done

 When observing concludes, raw data will show up in your $DATA_LMT.
-Depending on where your $DATA_LMT is, this could be minutes or days.
+Depending on where your $DATA_LMT is, this could be seconds, minutes or days.

-How do you have if an obsnum is present?
+How do you know if an obsnum is present?
 One possible way is the lmtinfo.py script:

       $ lmtinfo.py   12345

 would show some basic info in "rc" format, which both python and bash can read.
+It does not need a database, but you have to know the obsnum.

 The pipeline will reduce the data in $WORK_LMT and create a directory tree starting with **$ProjectId/$obsnum**.
 If $WORK_LMT is not set, it will be interpreted